 The Year 6 girls complete the peer-led Head Smart Wellbeing Ambassador programme.
 This initiative highlights to the girls how to help others think about their own mental health and the practical things they can do to promote positive wellbeing.

 We pride ourselves at St Mary’s on manners, tidiness and the warm welcome we extend to visitors.
 Pupils are encouraged to take responsibility for themselves and for those around them.
 On rare occasions where behaviour is not quite as we would wish – a quiet word is normally all that is required.

-The class teacher, Assistant Director of Lower School (Pastoral), Assistant Director of Lower School (Academic) or the Director of Lower School may contact parents directly, depending on the nature of the concern.
+The class teacher, Assistant Head of Lower School (Pastoral), Assistant Head of Lower School (Academic) or the Head of Lower School may contact parents directly, depending on the nature of the concern.
 We regard our partnership with parents to be of paramount importance.

 Our school Behaviour Policy has very clear steps for pupils.
 This can be found on the school website, or please contact the Lower School Office if you require a paper copy.
 Its aims are:

 Pupils are expected to conduct themselves in line with the few ‘school rules’ that we have in place.
 These are regularly reinforced in class and in whole school assemblies.
 They are:

 We aim to provide a caring, friendly and safe environment, ensuring the wellbeing of all members of the community.
 Pupils have the right to feel safe at school.